Concrete expansion joints are important for your sidewalk or driveway.

 If you look at the expansion joints between your concrete you might see black felt or old sealant.

-Old sealant and worn out felt needs to be removed.
+Old sealant and worn-out felt need to be removed.

 When I called Sika, the company that makes the self-leveling sealant for this kind of project, they told me to use a utility knife to remove old material and clean off any remaining residue with acetone.
 If you do this step, make sure the Acetone flash dries (Sika said to wait about 1 hour).